Avoiding the Morning Battles…Tips for Getting Your Kids Ready for Virtual Classes

 Thursday — Spirit Day.
 Round the corner of the week with a school rally day.
 Wear your favorite school spirit wear.

 Friday — Casual Day.
-We put in lots of great effort all week, and we are preparing to mentally and physically rest and review over the weekend, as to come back on Monday ready for the week’s challenge.
+We put in lots of great effort all week, and we are preparing to mentally and physically rest and review over the weekend, to come back on Monday ready for the week’s challenge.